mkerle/config-template/README.md

 The project is similar in usage to Jinja2 but with the following differences:
 - Templates can be written in compliant JSON - Jinja2 treats files as simple text files and therefore difficult to tell if your JSON has errors until it is rendered.
-- `configTemplate` can handle multiple inheritence within a single template source.
-Jinja2 is limited to a single import and is limited in usage of that import (can only be inserted once).
+- `configTemplate` can handle multiple imports within a single template source.
+Jinja2 is limited to a single import (inheritance) and is limited in usage of that import (can only be inserted once).
 - Templates are referenced by a `name` rather than the filename or path.

 # Features

 The library is still under development but has the following features:
-- inherit/import other template sources
+- import other template sources
 - `if` control structures
 - `for` loop control structures
 - define variables within the template to provide hints to template rendering